Donald Fagen

-Donald Jay Fagen (born January 10, 1948) is an American singer-songwriter and musician who is the co-founder, lead singer, co-songwriter, and keyboardist of the rock band Steely Dan, formed in the early 1970s with musical partner Walter Becker.
-In addition to his work with Steely Dan, Fagen has released four solo albums, beginning with The Nightfly in 1982, which was nominated for seven Grammys.
+Donald Jay Fagen (/feɪgən/, FAY-gən; born January 10, 1948) is an American retired singer-songwriter and musician who was the co-founder, lead singer, co-songwriter, and keyboardist of the rock band Steely Dan, formed in the early 1970s with musical partner Walter Becker.
+In addition to his contributions to Steely Dan, Fagen has released four solo albums, beginning with The Nightfly in 1982, which was nominated for seven Grammys.

 In 2001, Fagen was inducted into the Rock and Roll Hall of Fame as a member of Steely Dan.
-Following Becker's death in 2017, Fagen continues to tour using the band name, albeit reluctantly.
+Following Becker's death in 2017, Fagen continued to tour using the band name until 2024.